Samsung/CredSweeper/docs/source/overall_architecture.rst

 - filter_type
    - The type of the Filter_ group you want to apply.
 Filter_ groups implemented are as follows: `GeneralKeyword <credsweeper.filters.group.html#module-credsweeper.filters.group.general_keyword>`_, `GeneralPattern <credsweeper.filters.group.html#module-credsweeper.filters.group.general_pattern>`_, `PasswordKeyword <credsweeper.filters.group.html#module-credsweeper.filters.group.password_keyword>`_, and `UrlCredentials <credsweeper.filters.group.html#module-credsweeper.filters.group.url_credentials_group>`_.
 - use_ml
    - The attribute to set whether to perform ML validation.
 If true, ML validation will be performed.
+If false - ml_probability will be set to -1 in report.

 Filter
 ------